xiyue-w/xiyue-w.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 Living at the boundaries of art, design and engineering, I strive to light up our daily lives with support and inspiration from the technologies.
-My recent research focuses on tangible interfaces that makes the museums accessible to people with vision impairments.
+My recent research focuses on tangible interfaces that make the museums accessible to people with vision impairments.
 <br/><br/>

 🌘 **AFFILIATION**<br/>